jspsych/jsPsych/docs/extensions/jspsych-ext-webgazer.md

 ### getCurrentPrediction()

 Get the current predicted gaze location from WebGazer.
-Returns an object with `x`, `y`, and, if currently in a trial with the extension turned on, the time `t` in ms since the start of the trial.
+This returns a Promise that resolves once WebGazer has finished computing the gaze prediction.
+The Promise has a single parameter with an object with `x`, `y`, and, `t` parameters. `t` will be the value of `performance.now()` at approximately the time that the video frame was recorded.

+### startSampleInterval(interval)

+Starts sampling gaze predictions every `interval` milliseconds.
+If `interval` is left undefined then the default value at extension initialization is used.
+Every sample will trigger an `onGazeUpdate` callback, as well as side effects that result in data storage within the extension.

+### stopSampleInterval()

+Stops the sampling started by `startSampleInterval()`.

 ### onGazeUpdate(callback)

 Subscribe to gaze updates.
 The `callback` will be invoked every time a new gaze prediction is generated.
-The first argument of the `callback` will be an object with `x`, `y`, and, if currently in a trial with the extension turned on, the time `t` in ms since the start of the trial.
+The first argument of the `callback` will be an object with `x`, `y`, and, if currently in a trial with the extension turned on, the time `t` in ms since the start of the trial. `t` will be the value of `performance.now()` at approximately the time that the video frame was recorded.
+If currently in an active trial then `t` will be relative to the start of the trial.

 This function returns a close handler.
 When you no longer need to subscribe to gaze updates, call the close handler.
 Example: